Midhilesh-19/AUTOMATEWHATSAPPMSG/README.md

-# AUTOMATEWHATSAPPMSG
+# whatsaap msg to ur love
-By using this juz 3 lines of code u can automate u r message
+By using this juz 3 lines of code u can automate u r message for particular tym it will sends the message